Unity-Technologies/ml-agents/docs/Training-SAC.md

 Typical Range (Discrete): `32` - `512`

-### (Optional) Samples Per Update

-`samples_per_update` is the maximum number of samples to use during each imitation update.
-You may want to lower this if your demonstration dataset is very large to avoid overfitting the policy on demonstrations.
-Set to 0 to train over all of the demonstrations at each update step.

-Default Value: `0` (all)

-Typical Range: Approximately equal to SAC's `batch_size`

 ## Training Statistics

 To view training statistics, use TensorBoard.
 For information on launching and